rspec/rspec-metagem/README.md

 You can also use the names `shared_context` and `include_context`.
-These are pretty much the same as `shared_examples` and `include_examples`, providing more accurate naming for in which you share hooks, `let` declarations, helper methods, etc, but no examples.
+These are pretty much the same as `shared_examples` and `include_examples`, providing more accurate naming when you share hooks, `let` declarations, helper methods, etc, but no examples.

 ## metadata